joelbarton-io/JS225/studyGuide/higher_order_functions.md

 - **Note**: Struggled with exercise 5 in the practice problems.

 - While higher-order functions and closures often come up in the same discussions, it's crucial to realize they can stand apart.
 For instance:

-  - A closure encapsulating private data can be crafted without a higher-order function (ex. when a function returns an object containing a method that references a variable within the outer function's scope);
+  - A closure encapsulating private data can be crafted without a higher-order function

+    - ex. when a function returns an object containing a method that references a variable within the outer function's scope

+    ```jsx
+    function func() {
+      const privateVariable = "private data";
+      return {
+        method() {
+          console.log(privateData);
+        },
+      };
+    }
+    ```

-## Method define dusing Arrow syntax passed to a higher order function
+## Method defined using Arrow syntax passed to a higher order function

-- the below demonstrates a potential pitfall of using an arrow function as a property on an object and used as a higher order function’s callback
+- the below demonstrates a **potential pitfall** of using arrow function syntax to define a method on an object being used as a higher order function’s callback (function object being passed as an argument to another function)

 ```jsx
 let object = {